Melbourne, Australia has been voted as the most livable city for six years running now. No wonder I chose to live in Melbourne.

 Really not that bad, right?
 Costs are kept to a minimum.
 We really only spend money on accommodation, food, and a small amount of fun, gym membership ($40 a month), and maybe a few bucks using the tram here and there.

-Everyone lives differently, but if you can abide by living simply, you can be an expat in Australia for pretty cheap!
+Everyone lives differently, but if you can abide by living simply, you can live in Melbourne for pretty cheap!

 You should def Pin this…